We Were Soldiers: Adaptation from source material

-In the source book, We Were Soldiers Once… And Young, Hal Moore complains, "Every damn Hollywood movie got [the Vietnam war] wrong."
+In the source book, We Were Soldiers Once… and Young, Hal Moore complains, "Every damn Hollywood movie got [the Vietnam war] wrong."
 The director, Randall Wallace, said that he was inspired by that comment and became "determined to get it right this time."

 The film's final version got many of the facts of the book presented onto film but is not entirely a historically accurate portrayal of the battle or entirely faithful to the book.
 For instance, the film depicts a heroic charge under the command of Lt.
 Col. Hal Moore at the end of the battle that destroys the Vietnamese reserve, ending the battle in an American victory (a fact that the director noted in his commentary).
-In fact, there was no heroic final charge in the book, and the North Vietnamese forces were not destroyed, although the Moore did report 834 enemy bodies and 1215 estimated KIA (one third of the enemy force).
+In fact, there was no heroic final charge in the book, and the North Vietnamese forces were not destroyed, although Moore did report 834 enemy bodies and 1,215 estimated killed in action (one-third of the enemy force).
 The US forces were reduced by 72 out of 395, with 18% fatal casualties.
 The Vietnamese commander, Lt.
-Col. Nguyen Huu An, did not see the conclusion at LZ X-Ray as the end of combat, and the battle continued the next day with combat action at LZ Albany, where the 2/7th, with A Company 1/5th, found themselves in a fight for their lives against Lt.
+Col. Nguyen Huu An, did not see the conclusion at Landing Zone X-Ray as the end of combat, and the battle continued the next day with combat action at Landing Zone Albany, where the 2/7th, with A Company 1/5th, found themselves in a fight for their lives against Lt.
 Col. Nguyen Huu An's reserve.

 Despite the differences from the book and departures from historical accuracy, Moore stated in a documentary, included in the video versions, that the film was the first one "to get [the war] right."